Understanding CPU Usage on Cumulus Linux

 switchd is to watch for layer 2 and layer 3 routing changes, update the routing/switching tables if needed, and then update the switching ASICs of any changes.
 It also updates switching counters from the data stored on the ASICs and does error checking.
 So it spends idle time doing housekeeping activities.

 Linux CPU Usage Basics

 CPU measurement is an imprecise science, especially at low CPU usage.
-Basically it is a measurement of work that is done divided over a time interval and then converted to a percentage.
-There are several pages on the Web describing how this calculation is done.
+Basically it is a measurement of the work done divided by a time interval, then converted to a percentage.
+Several pages on the web describe how to do this calculation.